wasmerio/wasmer.io/_posts/wasmer-2.1.md

 [dependencies]
 wasmer = { version = "2.1.0", default-features=false, features=["js-default"]}
 ```
 **Stay tuned for a detailed blog post on how to use it!**

+## Virtual Filesystem

+In order to run Wasmer and WASI on Javascript environments where the access to the host filesystem is limited,
+we created a in-memory filesystem that allows running WASI literally anywhere.

+This approach is similar to the popular JS package [MemFS](https://www.npmjs.com/package/memfs), but [fully implemented in Rust](https://github.com/wasmerio/wasmer/tree/master/lib/vfs).

 ## Deterministic Builds